Green-Software-Foundation/certification/planning/LAUNCH-IMPLEMENTATION-PLAN.md

 ### 2.4 Calibration and Consistency Mechanisms

-Even with a structured rubric, different reviewers may interpret "adequate" differently.
+Even with a structured checklist, different reviewers may interpret "adequate" differently.
 The following mechanisms keep assessments consistent:

-1. **Calibration session during training (Week 2-3)**: All reviewers independently score the same 2-3 example submissions using the rubric, then compare and discuss their scores.
-Resolve any systematic differences before real submissions arrive.
+1. **Calibration session during training (Week 2-3)**: All reviewers independently review the same 2-3 example submissions using the checklist, then compare and discuss their results.
+Resolve any systematic differences in Y vs I judgements before real submissions arrive.

 2. **Dual review for the first 10 submissions**: During the pilot and early launch, every submission is reviewed by two reviewers independently.
-Compare scores.
-If scores diverge by more than 1 point on any criterion, discuss and align.
-This builds shared understanding of the rubric.
+Compare results.
+If reviewers disagree on Y vs I for any item, discuss and align.
+This builds shared understanding of the checklist.

 3. **Precedent log**: Record edge-case decisions and the reasoning.
 When a similar case arises, reviewers reference the precedent rather than starting from scratch.
 This creates case law that makes the process more predictable over time.

 4. **Monthly calibration check**: At the monthly committee meeting, review one recently-approved and one recently-revised submission as a group.
 Confirm the committee would have reached the same decisions.
-Adjust rubric guidance if needed.
+Adjust checklist guidance if needed.

 5. **Inter-reviewer agreement metric**: Track how often dual reviewers agree (both approve, both request revision).
 Target: 80%+ agreement.
-If agreement is low, the rubric or guidance needs to be tightened.
+If agreement is low, the checklist guidance needs to be tightened.

 ---